Macarte Sisters: Early life

 They were born into a dynasty of acrobatic and circus performers dating back at least to the early 19th-century (they claimed to the early 18th) who all adopted the surname Macarte in place of their actual surname of Macarthy.
 An earlier generation of females in the family - their aunts- were using the stage name 'Sisters Macarte' from at least 1870.

 Their parents were Regina née Mauthner (1860–1892), a Budapest-born Hungarian acrobat and dancer with the Hungarian ballet, and Lambeth-born Henry Macarthy (1853–1924), a circus acrobat who had been performing since the age of 6.
 They married in the British Embassy in Vienna in 1877.
 Their grandparents Michael 'John' Macarthy (1820–1856) and Marie Elizabeth Macarte née Ginnett (1827–1892) ran Macarte's Monster Circus in the 1850s.
 It is claimed that another relative was Thomas Macarte (1839–1872), known as Massarti the Lion Tamer, who performed with a travelling lion act.
 Performing his act in Bolton in 1872 he was attacked by the lions but despite his attempts to fight them off was dragged away and killed.

 The four diminutive sisters (the tallest was just 5 feet 1½ inches in height) were: Julia Macarthy (1878–1958); Adelaide Macarthy (1879–1908); Cecilia Macarthy (1881–after 1939); and Harriet 'Harrie' Macarthy (1889–1955), who was not part of the act.
 Harriet's son Peter Macarte was an actor in the 1950s.
 A fifth sister, Blanche Macarthy, died in infancy.
 All the sisters were born in Hamburg in Germany.
-On the 1891 British Census Henry and Regina Macarte and their three oldest daughters were all listed as 'Theatrical Professionals'.
+On the 1891 British census Henry and Regina Macarte and their three oldest daughters were all listed as 'Theatrical Professionals'.
 In 1922 Cecilia Macarte married David Carter.

 Theatrical career

 The earliest record of their act dates to an appearance in London in 1893.

-Of their tour of the United States between 1897 to 1899 the St Louis Post Dispatch wrote:
+Of their tour of the United States between 1897 and 1899 the St Louis Post Dispatch wrote: